syncfusion-content/uwp-docs/uwp/DropDown-Button/Configuring-Content.md

 ---
 layout: post
-title: Configuring content of the SfDropDownButton control for UWP
+title: Configuring Content in UWP DropDown Button control | Syncfusion
-description: Configuring content of the SfDropDownButton control for UWP
+description: Learn here all about Configuring Content support in Syncfusion UWP DropDown Button (SfDropDownButton) control and more.
 platform: uwp
 control:  SfDropDownButton
 documentation: ug
 ---
-# Configuring Content
+# Configuring Content in UWP DropDown Button (SfDropDownButton)

 Content and DropDownContent can be added to the SfDropDownButton control as follows: